Current PhD Students

 Advisor: Dr. Jose-Manuel Alonso

-Nefeli Slavi studied Biology in the National and Kapodistrian University of Athens, Greece and completed her Master’s in Medical Neuroscience in Charité, Germany.
-She came to the U.S. in 2012 to work as a research technician in the lab of Dr. Srinivas at SUNY College of Optometry, where she now conducts her Ph.D. thesis.
-Nefeli’s research as a graduate student focuses on the role of gap junction channels in the development of age-related nuclear cataracts (PMID:25294879), and in ischemic retinopathies using genetics, molecular and cell biology techniques and electrophysiology.
+Nefeli Slavi studied Biology in the University of Athens, Greece and completed her Master’s in Medical Neuroscience in Charité, Germany.
+She came to New York in 2012 to work as a research technician in the lab of Dr. Srinivas at SUNY College of Optometry, where she now conducts her Ph.D. thesis.
+Nefeli is interested in the pathophysiology of diseases of the retina and the lens.
+Currently, she studies the role of gap junction channels in the process of abnormal retinal angiogenesis using genetics, molecular and cell biology techniques and electrophysiology.

 Advisor: Dr. Miduturu Srinivas

 - Identification and functional assessment of age-dependent truncations to Cx46 and Cx50 in the human lens.
 Slavi et al., Investigative Ophthalmology and Visual Science, 2016.

 - Connexin 46 (Cx46) gap junctions provide a pathway for the delivery of glutathione to the lens nucleus.
 Slavi et al., Journal of Biological Chemistry, 2014